keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 The liver is made to detox our bodies of *both* endo- and exotoxins.[^9]

-According to liver cancer specialist and surgeon Thomas Aloia, M.D., “Detoxifying the normal things we eat, breathe, and ingest is part of [the liver’s] job and keeps us alive.”
+According to liver cancer specialist and surgeon Thomas Aloia, M.D., “Detoxifying the normal things we eat, breathe, and ingest is part of \[the liver’s] job and keeps us alive.”

-So, really we need to take care of our internal Brita Filters™.
+So, we need to really take care of our internal Brita Filters™.

 Aloia continued, “The key is moderation.
 Don’t pack your liver full or fat, sugar, or alcohol, so the machine keeps doing its job well.
 It will handle all the things it needs to handle as long as it’s a healthy organ.”[^10]